 When designing for responsive websites, the addition of white space in your website’s design can help your layout adapt from desktop to mobile for a consistent user experience.
 When downsizing to the mobile view, the white space makes your content breathable, allowing text to take more space, be legible, and buttons easy to click.

 The power of white space comes from the limits of human attention and memory.
-The human brain tends to emphasize design elements that are surrounded by white space.
+The human brain tends to emphasise design elements that are surrounded by white space.
 This is why important design elements like a brand’s logo are often surrounded by white space.
-This white space helps keep your logo separate from other elements, emphasizing it, and making it clearly visible so that the viewer is drawn to your branding and doesn’t confuse it with other images.
+This white space helps keep your logo separate from other elements, emphasising it, and making it clearly visible so that the viewer is drawn to your branding and doesn’t confuse it with other images.

 4.White Space Adds an air of Sophistication:

 As minimalism has become synonymous with modern luxury, less really is more, and adding elements of white space to your website design can elicit feelings of sophistication and elegance.
-You can see this at play when going to high-end fashion or jewelry websites.
+You can see this at play when going to high-end fashion or jewellery websites.
 Rather than trying to improve your website’s design by adding more imagery and content, white space does its job so that you can focus on making those graphic elements look their very best.